bricco1981/MT7622-mtkwifi/README.md

 please i'll not take care of updating this repo, is tested on openwrt 22.03.2

-this will work on this kernel, test if you will use on 5.15
+this will work on this kernel, testyourself if you will be on 5.15.x kernel

-just make sure the patch for mt7622 is in the right kernel directoy
+just make sure the .patch for mt7622 is in the right kernel directoy